freight-hub/freighthub-frontend-challenge/README.md

 The interactions should not refresh the page.

+# Evaluation Criteria

-# Technology requirements
+## Technology requirements

 **React** and **JavaScript** are mandatory requirements.
 Apart from this, you can use any libraries, task runners and build processors.
 ES6 and TypeScript are highly encouraged.

-# Evaluation criteria
+## Code criteria

 The full criteria for evaluating the coding challenge can be found [here](./Criteria.md).